 - Johns Hopkins University

-Wheaton College also has a supportive relationship with Case Western Reserve University, Frances Payne Bolton School of Nursing.
-Students pursing either of the Wheaton College pathway options may apply to the Masters in Nursing program, students in the Liberal Arts-Nursing major may apply to the Senior Year in Professional Studies program, and students earning any bachelor’s degree at Wheaton may apply to the Graduate Entry program.
+Wheaton College has a supportive relationship with Case Western Reserve University, Frances Payne Bolton School of Nursing.
+Students pursing either of the Wheaton College pathway options may apply to the Master's in Nursing program, students in the Liberal Arts-Nursing Major may apply to the Senior Year in Professional Studies program, and students earning any Bachelor’s degree at Wheaton may apply to the Graduate Entry program.

-Students are welcome and encouraged to apply to other nursing programs outside of those with specific relationships or agreements, with the consultation of the Health Professions Office.
+Students are welcome and encouraged to research and apply to other nursing programs outside of those with specific relationships or agreements, with the consultation of the Health Professions Office.